 All files must be emailed to studentadmin.ihsp [at] mcgill.ca in .pdf, .doc or .docx format, unless otherwise specified.
 Incomplete or late applications will not be considered.

 The Institute for Health and Social Policy is committed to equity and diversity in recruitment.
 We highly encourage applications from Indigenous peoples, visible minorities, women, people with disabilities, people of minority sexual orientations and gender identities, and those who are the first generation of their family to attend postsecondary studies.
 Please indicate in your cover letter if you would like this to be considered for equity recruitment.

 - fit with the supervisor’s needs

 - compatibility with the goals of the IHSP

 - writing ability

 - specific skills (e.g. STATA, Photoshop)

 Applicants should have a clearly defined interest in health and social policy, as well as an understanding of the IHSP’s goals and current research.
 Applicants should also be able to explain what they hope to gain from the internship, and how the internship fits in with their career goals.

 All completed applications will be reviewed by the Student Affairs Administrator and IHSP staff/faculty.
-Students selected for interviews will be contacted in late November for the winter internship program.
-Interviews will be conducted in late November and first week of December for the winter internship program.
+Students selected for interviews will be contacted in the first week of December and interviews will be conducted in the second week of December for the winter internship program.
 The IHSP will communicate its decisions to all applicants by mid-December for the winter internship program.